Sinking of MV Sinar Bangun: Sinking

 MV Sinar Bangun was travelling from Simanindo Harbour in Samosir Regency on the north of Samosir Island to Tiga Ras Harbour in Simalungun Regency.
 Officials stated that many of the passengers were tourists who had traveled with families to Lake Toba, Indonesia's largest super-volcano lake.
-It was holiday season in Indonesia, and the ferry was packed with passengers.
+It was the holiday season in Indonesia, and the ferry was packed with passengers.
 Authorities stated that the ferry sank at around 17:00–17:30 local time.
 The ferry was reportedly carrying more than four times the rated capacity of 43 passengers and was equipped with only 45 life jackets.

 Survivors stated that the winds were blowing hard and the waves were rough, with heavy rain.
 Another survivor stated that the steering wheel snapped during the disaster.
 The ferry swayed once and immediately capsized to starboard.
 The sinking happened just 22 minutes after it had left the harbour.
 It happened so quickly that not a single passenger managed to wear life jackets.
 Passengers who were located on the top of the ferry immediately jumped onto the water.
 Survivors recalled that passengers were screaming and were fighting to get out of the ferry as quickly as possible, with multiple people crushed or trampled during the disaster.

 A video taken during the disaster was uploaded to social media by a passenger of the ferry.
 The video shows that the ferry capsized entirely, and reveals that many passengers initially had survived the sinking.
 At least 50 to 60 survivors are seen in the video clinging onto the hull, while others are swept away; screaming and crying can be heard.
 The video also shows that the passengers did not use life jackets or any other life-saving equipment.
-Another video taken by a passenger of a passing ferry shows that MV Sinar Bangun had fully submerged and that the number of the survivors had decreased significantly; fewer than 30 survivors can be seen, and no survivors are seen clinging to the hull.
+Another video taken by a passenger of a passing ferry shows that MV Sinar Bangun had fully submerged and that the number of survivors had decreased significantly; fewer than 30 survivors can be seen, and no survivors are seen clinging to the hull.
 On its final report, it was revealed that those who were seen clinging onto the hull were later struck by another massive wave, drowning dozens of people.
 Meanwhile, some of those who were seen floating around the hull later drowned due to exhaustion.

 If the missing are confirmed dead, this will be the deadliest maritime disaster in Indonesia since the sinking of MV Teratai Prima in 2009, in which more than 300 perished.